Drunk Man Accidentally Takes $1,600 Uber To NJ After Partying With Friends In West Virginia

 The bad news?
 That party was in Morgantown, West Virginia.

-“I was just like…that’s crazy why did you agree to take me to New Jersey from West Virginia?” he said.
+“I was just like, that’s crazy.
+Why did you agree to take me to New Jersey from West Virginia?” he said.

 Kenneth explains that he had been out with buddies near the campus of West Virginia University when he says he wanted to call it a night, so he ordered an Uber ride, which he doesn’t quite recall doing, and then fell asleep.